View of river in Tongariro National ParkPHOTO: DOC

 DOC is responsible for New Zealand's marine reserves and marine mammals.

 New Zealand's offshore islands are isolated areas of land within New Zealand’s Exclusive Economic Zone.

 Wetlands are areas where water is the primary factor controlling the environment and associated plant and animal life.

 Find out about and visit New Zealand's marine reserves.
 You are prohibited from fishing or removing or disturbing any marine life in marine reserves.

 Kettle holes are a feature of a glaciated landscape.
 Plants in these habitats have a remarkable lifecycle.

-There are three distinctive types of wetland forests - swamps forest, peatland forest and intertidal forest.
+There are three distinctive types of wetland forests - swamp forest, peatland forest, and intertidal forest.